alhajee/ckan/doc/maintaining/upgrading/upgrade-package-to-patch-release.rst

 #.
 You're done!

-You should now be able to visit your CKAN website in your web browser and see that it's running the new version of CKAN.
+You should now be able to visit your FMLD website in your web browser and see that it's running the new version of FMLD.